Stuycs-K/lab11-stuyrim-5-chanj-lius/README.md

 Wizard:
 - Deals more damage
 - Has low health (lowest of the three)
+- Support: use mana to heal allies
-- Support: gain energy by doing nothing
+- Support 2: gain energy by doing nothing
 - Special: Uses big energy for big attack

 Thief: